Mahadhyaya/Lab_Programs/README.md

 6b.
 Write a shell script to list all the files in a directory whose filename is at least 10 characters. (use expr command to check the length).

 7a.
-Write a shell script that gets executed and displays the message either “Good Morning” or “Good Afternoon” or “Good Evening” depending upon time at which the user logs in.
+Write a shell script that gets executed and displays the message either “Good Morning” or “Good Afternoon” or “Good Evening” depending upon time at which the user logs into System.